bitwiseshiftleft/factorio-recipe-combinator/README.md

 Known issues:

 * When changing combinator settings by pasting a blueprint over them, if the blueprint snaps to a grid, then the affected entities are not always calculated correctly.
+* When asking for all recipes that produce a normal fluid output, only normal-quality recipes are shown.
+This should probably be the default behavior anyway, but maybe there should be a checkbox to show all qualities.
+* The combinator's calculations do not take productivity (whether from the machine, modules or research) into account.
+* The combinator's calculations do not take randomized outputs into account.